Are markets efficient?

 - Flash crashes and flash rallies have extreme mean reverting tendencies.

 Beyond poking holes in the idea of market efficiency, the above examples represent opportunities for active managers to outperform.
-Yet, it is difficult for investors to outperform on a consistent basis, which implies (but does not prove) that markets are at least somewhat efficient.
+Yet, there is plenty of data that indicates markets are difficult to beat on a consistent basis.
+This implies (but does not prove) that markets are at least somewhat “efficient.”
+If markets were generally inefficient, it would seem that investors would beat the markets more easily, frequently, and consistently.

 So what can we conclude?
 That markets are not always efficient, but are probably efficient at least some of the time.
 This is a very unsatisfying answer, but that is okay because it is unclear whether market efficiency even matters to investors.
 I’ll explain why in an upcoming post.

-Thus, I believe markets are generally efficient.
-However, efficiency seems non-existent during certain times (ie. when rationality gets thrown out the window during bubbles and panics) and in specific asset classes (where there are constraints to arbitrage, complexity, due diligence costs, transaction costs, or anything else that makes it difficult to invest easily).
+Even if markets are generally efficient, efficiency seems non-existent during certain times (ie. when rationality gets thrown out the window during bubbles and panics) and in specific asset classes (where there are constraints to arbitrage, complexity, due diligence costs, transaction costs, or anything else that makes it difficult to invest easily).
 So my usual answer to the original question is that markets are generally efficient, but there are episodes and pockets of inefficiency.